 User Database

-For creating a backup, there is one REST call (shown below) to trigger the creation of the backup file.
-As this is a time-consuming operation, the creation of the backup file will be ongoing for some time and the status of the backup operation can be queried by another REST call.
-Once the creation of the backup file is completed, the resulting backup file can be downloaded by yet another REST call.
+To create a backup, a REST call can be used to trigger the generation of a backup file.
+Because this is a time-consuming operation, the backup runs asynchronously.
+The status of the backup can be checked with a separate REST call.
+Once the process is complete, the resulting backup file can be downloaded via another REST endpoint.

 To validate the status of a database maintenance operation, you can use the following CURL command: